 The Seven Management and Planning Tools solution can be used by many business specialists, including managers and project coordinators.

 All source documents are vector graphic documents which are always available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
-The Seven Management and Planning Tools solution is available to all ConceptDraw PRO users to get installed and used while working in the ConceptDraw PRO diagramming and drawing software.
+The Seven Management and Planning Tools solution is available to all ConceptDraw DIAGRAM users to get installed and used while working in the ConceptDraw DIAGRAM charting and drawing software.

 Example1: Affinity Diagram — Implementing Continuous Process Improvement

-This diagram was created in ConceptDraw PRO using the Affinity Diagrams Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM using the Affinity Diagrams Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 15 minutes creating this sample.

 This sample shows the affinity diagram that represents a brief overview of some potential sales problems.
 The seven tools of the Seven Management and Planning Tools Solution are closely linked and assist the user in problem solving and analysis.